Category: ASA Men’s Major Fast Pitch

 Russ Johnston, People’s Credit (5-1, no-hitter, 3 shutouts, lost final to Zollner’s Bill West 4-0)

-Jim Ramage, Zollner (had 5 RBI in one game with a HR and a single.
-Had a HR in another game as well.
-He and Hughie Johnston both ended up with 2 HR each in the tournament)
+Jim Ramage, Zollner (had 5 RBI in one game with a home run and a single.
+He and Hughie Johnston both ended up with 2 home runs each in the tournament)

 Roy Stephenson of Grumman Yankees went 3-2, 3 shutouts, 2 1-hitters.